-2. Arrange smaller cake pieces as displayed in the pictures below.
+2. Next, arrange smaller cake pieces as displayed in the pictures below.

-3. Spread cream cheese icing evenly and liberally onto cake covering all the crevices.
+3. Then, spread cream cheese icing evenly and liberally onto cake covering all the crevices.
 Try to put enough icing on the cake so that the dark color does not show through the icing, if possible.

-4. Drop the flaked coconut liberally onto the cake.
+4. Next, drop the flaked coconut liberally onto the cake.
 Push the coconut onto the sides to adhere the coconut to the cake.
 Have your kids do this fun part!
-You may also mix a little food dye in the coconut if you want a colored bunny.
-If you or your guests are not a fan of coconut, you can omit this step but, be sure to spread the icing in even strokes.
+Also, You may mix a little food dye in the coconut if you want a colored bunny.
+A pink bunny would be cute.

-5. Add grass and Easter plastic Easter eggs or Easter candy as shown below.
+5. Then, add grass and Easter plastic Easter eggs or Easter candy as shown below.

-6. Cut a watermelon-flavored Fruit Roll Up into two oval 1 1/2″x 1″ or so pieces and six 1/2″ or so round pieces and attach them to the feet as shown in picture below with chocolate eggs.
+6. Finally, cut a watermelon-flavored Fruit Roll Up into two oval 1 1/2″x 1″ or so pieces and six 1/2″ or so round pieces and attach them to the feet as shown in picture below with chocolate eggs.

-After you’ve set up your Easter buffet with lots of great food, such as Italian Easter Pie or Slow Cooker Italian Pork, you can add this adorable Easter Bunny Butt Cake.
 In six easy steps, you can decorate your own Easter Bunny Butt Cake!
-You’ll be proud to display this cute centerpiece for your Easter table that your guests will love to see and eat!
+You’ll be proud to display this cute centerpiece for your Easter table.
+Your guests will love to see and eat it!